maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 ### Security Analysis

-There are three main attacks an adversary can attempt to steal your coin: (1) infiltrate your machines; (2) break WarpWallet's cryptography; (3) brute-force your password; or (4) guess your passphrase from your little "reminder" notes.
+There are four main attacks an adversary can attempt to steal your coin: (1) infiltrate your machines; (2) break WarpWallet's cryptography; (3) brute-force your password; or (4) guess your passphrase from your little "reminder" notes.
 Let's look at all four: